airavata-courses/kr2/README.md

 #KR2

-Asumming docker is already installed
+##Skip this step if Docker is already installed on your system

-steps to deploy locally
+sudo ./install.sh

-docker build -t jobRec .
+###steps to deploy locally

-docker run -p 3050:3050 -it jobRec
+sudo ./run.sh